Xishuangbanna Dai Autonomous Prefecture: History

-Before 1886, the region was called Chiang Hung, a Tai Lue Kingdom contended between Lanna and the Burmese dynasties.
-British occupied the whole Burma in 1886, it became a part of British India.
-In 1892, the British transferred Chiang Hung to the Qing Dynasty.
-In the 19th century, it briefly became a tributary state of Luang Prabang and the Rattanakosin dynasty.
-Chiang Hung Kingdom submitted to the Qing dynasty during the late 19th century.
+Before 1886, the region was called Chiang Hung, a Tai Lue kingdom that was contended between China, Lanna and the Burmese dynasties.
+After the Mongol conquest in 1296, the subsequent Ming and Qing emperors appointed the Tai Lue rulers of Chiang Hung as a native Tusi governor.
+In 1563, King Bayinnaung of Burma's Taungoo Dynasty captured Chiang Hung.
+The Burmese and the Chinese agreed on the joint domination over Xishuangbanna, whose ruler was enthroned in a ceremony in which both Burmese and Chinese representatives jointly presided.

+In the 19th century, the region briefly became a tributary state of Luang Prabang and the Rattanakosin Kingdom during the Burmese–Siamese War (1849–1855).
+When the British Empire occupied Upper Burma in 1886, it became a part of the British Raj.
+In 1892, the British transferred Chiang Hung to the Qing dynasty.

-In the chaos of the Xinhai Revolution that overthrew the Qing government in 1911 in favor of a Chinese republican government, a local leader, the Chao Maha of Meng Jie, staged a rebellion against Qing remnant officials.
+In the chaos of the Xinhai Revolution, which overthrew the Qing government in 1911 in favor of a Chinese republican government, a local leader, the Chao Maha of Meng Jie, staged a rebellion against Qing remnant officials.
 The Yunnan provincial government of the newly established Republic of China sent troops in 1913 to oust the Chao Meng Jie rebels.
-Ke Shuxun remained in Xishuangbanna to govern with his "13 Principles of Governing the Frontier", which emphasized equality between Han and Dai in areas such as land ownership and taxation, allowed intermarriage between the ethnic groups and promoted education in secular and technical subjects, rather than Burmese-based monastic education.
-The Second Sino-Japanese War (1931-1945) saw the heavy bombardment of Xishuangbanna by Japanese troops and a simultaneous influx of Pan-Taiist propaganda from Japan's ally, Thailand.
-According to Hsieh, this reduced the appeal of a broad pan-Tai identity among the Dai Lue.
+Ke Shuxun remained in Xishuangbanna to govern with his "13 Principles of Governing the Frontier", which emphasized equality between Han and Dai in areas such as land ownership and taxation; allowed intermarriage between the ethnic groups; and promoted education in secular and technical subjects, rather than Burmese-based monastic education.
+The Second Sino-Japanese War (1931–1945) saw the heavy bombardment of Xishuangbanna by Japanese troops and a simultaneous influx of Pan-Taiist propaganda from Japan's ally, Thailand.
+According to Hsieh, that reduced the appeal of a broad pan-Tai identity among the Dai Lue.